SebaSwash/PySpace/readme.md

 ## Use

-Execute the `main.py` file using Python 3 by running one of the next commands:
+Execute the `main.py` file using Python 3 by running one of the following commands:

 `python main.py`